Everyday (Ariana Grande song): Commercial performance

-After the release of Dangerous Woman, "Everyday" debuted at number 23 on the Bubbling Under Hot 100 chart for the week dated June 11, 2016, due to digital downloads.
+After the release of Dangerous Woman, "Everyday" debuted at number 23 on the US Bubbling Under Hot 100 chart for the week dated June 11, 2016, due to digital downloads from the parent album.
 Following the release of its music video, "Everyday" debuted at number 85 on the US Billboard Hot 100 issue dated March 4, 2017, moving up to number 78 the following week.
-After five weeks present on the chart, the song reached a peak of number 55 on the week dated April 1, 2017, and became her second-lowest charting single in the country, after "Right There" in 2013.
+After five weeks on the chart, the song peaked at number 55 on the week dated April 1, 2017; it is her second-lowest-peaking single on the chart, behind "Right There" in 2013.
+The song had a similar ten-week run on the Canadian equivalent of the Hot 100, with a peak position of 54.
 The song fared better on the airplay charts, where it peaked at numbers 18 and 13 on the Billboard Mainstream Top 40 and Rhythmic charts, respectively.
-Similarly, it debuted at number 98 and reached a peak of number 54 the following week on the Canadian Hot 100 on the issue dated March 11, 2017, spending a total of ten weeks charting.

-In Australia, "Everyday" peaked at number ninety-six on the Australian Singles Chart.
-Despite being her second lowest-charting entry in the United Kingdom, only reaching number 123 on the UK Singles Chart, "Everyday" performed better on the UK R&B Chart where it attained a top-forty peak of number 35.

 Music video

 A challenge for Grande's fans was announced by the singer on Twitter on January 30, 2017, where they had to unlock the lyric video for "Everyday" by accumulating enough save and stream data for the song on Spotify.
 The lyric video for "Everyday" was unlocked on Grande's Vevo channel on February 1, 2017.
 It features Grande dancing and singing in front of a row of spotlights, while wearing a black bra, an oversized Karl Kani down jacket, and her hair in a half up-down style with two small space buns.
 Future is absent from the lyric video, and Grande is seen lip syncing his verse.
 The official music video was then released on February 27, 2017, also directed by Chris Marrs Piliero, who had previously directed the music videos for "Break Free" and "Santa Tell Me".